JoshuaAldo/SkillCore---Learning-Management-System-Website/README.md

 * 📚 Learning Content Viewer
 * 📬 Reset Password via Email (SMTP)
 * ⚙ Role-based Access
+* To try the register feature you can go sign-up and in the payment menu copy the payment link and paste it here : `https://simulator.sandbox.midtrans.com/`

 📌 Folder Structure
 ```/